"I noticed," said GP, "that the word 'coincidence' is often used."

 "Yes, and that's why it makes sense to draw boundaries in the macroscopic area of action."

-"Since we also mentioned mysticism," said GP, "how could you explain phenomena like the 'chi' (a worldview form)?"
+"Since we also mentioned mysticism," said GP, "how could you explain phenomena like the 'chi'?"

-“The principle of the midpoint-mechanic can be clearly seen in Chi: you set a goal.
+“The chi (a worldview form) clearly shows the principle of the center point: you set a goal.
 Through concentration and practice, a neural network is formed that comes ever closer to this goal, be it inner calm, contemplation with a 'higher' being, martial arts, etc. - to perfection.
-The human being is subtly structured through to the smallest detail.
+The human being is subtly structured down to the last detail.

 Of course, other goals lose more and more value during the exercise and can therefore affect the course less.